benc-uk/kube-workshop/00-pre-reqs/readme.md

 As this is a completely hands on workshop, you will need several things before you can start:

 - bash or a bash compatible shell (e.g. zsh), please do not attempt to use PowerShell or cmd.
-- Azure Subscription
+- Access to an Azure Subscription where you can create resources.
 - A good editor, and [VS Code](https://code.visualstudio.com/) is strongly recommended
   - [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) also highly recommended
 - [Azure CLI](https://aka.ms/azure-cli)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 - [helm](https://helm.sh/docs/intro/install/)

-Scripts for quick installs are provided below, by default the helm & kubectl scripts install binaries into `~/.local/bin` if this isn't in your PATH you can move the binary elsewhere.
+Some scripts for quick one-line installs are provided below, by default the helm & kubectl scripts install binaries into `~/.local/bin` so if this isn't in your PATH you can copy or move the binary elsewhere, or simply run `export PATH="$PATH:$HOME/.local/bin"`

 ```bash
 # Install kubectl